 Nordic countries and territories call to me in a way that no other region of the world ever has.
 I think this is because they’re the opposite of what I’m used to – I’m a beach-bumming Australian at heart.
-On discovering Svalbard was easier to reach than I initially realised (Norwegian Air offer inexpensive flights), I immediately bumped it up my list.
+On discovering Svalbard was easier to reach than I initially realised (Norwegian and SAS both offer inexpensive flights), I immediately bumped it up my list.

 I went with high hopes of seeing a polar bear.
 They are generally the greatest animals ever and as the world warms up, their numbers rapidly decline.
 Svalbard has more polar bears living on it than people (an estimated three thousand at the time of writing), so I thought we had an okay-ish level of success.

 Unfortunately, we didn’t get to see any bears in the wild, although there were dead ones that had been stuffed and propped in various places around town.
 Most noticeable was above the entrance of Longyearbyen’s supermarket, as well as the one looming over the conveyer belt at the airport.

 Sadly, Svalbard is the place to go if you really want to see the effects of climate change on the planet.
 There’s the polar bear issue, for one thing.
 Also, it was raining and the place is supposed to be an arctic desert… so, yeah.

 For more inspiration, read these 14 Facts About Svalbard’s Capital.

 As mentioned, you can easily fly to Longyearbyen (Spitsbergen’s capital, with Spitsbergen being Svalbard’s largest island) from both Oslo and Tromsø with Norwegian, who are perhaps the best budget airline ever.
 SAS also offer flights to Svalbard.
 I flew from London and onto Berlin after, with no dramas.